chamaeleonidae/api/docs/apis/companies.md

 | `uid` | string | The external ID that came from your backend system |

+## Create / Update a Company :id=companies-create

+See the [Companies Webhook](webhooks/companies.md) for sending User data to Chameleon

 ## List Companies :id=companies-index

 [Coming soon] List all Companies based on the specified set of parameters.